crcn/tandem-old/src/@tandem/sandbox/README.md

   return new SyntheticWindow();
 });

-// create an bundle entry -- all dependencies, and nested dependencies
+// create an dependency entry -- all dependencies, and nested dependencies
-// be bundled up into this object. const fileBundle: BundleDependency = bundler.bundle("file:///path/to/local/file.html");
+// be dependency up into this object. const fileBundle: Dependency = dependencyGraph.getDependency("file:///path/to/local/file.html");

-// execute the file bundle.
-Re-execute if the bundle changes const fakeDocument: SyntheticDocument = await sandbox.open(fileBundle);
+// execute the file dependency.
+Re-execute if the dependency changes const fakeDocument: SyntheticDocument = await sandbox.open(fileBundle);

 const edit = fakeDocument.body.createEdit().appendChild(fakeDocument.createTextNode("hello world")));